meeheer123/BNS-Saral/README.md

-Here's an improved version of your README:

----

 # BNS Saral

 The goal of this project is to provide a simple way to convert the old laws to the corresponding new ones in India.